jtpmath/jtpmath.github.io/_pages/about.md

 When I began graduate school, I realized just how important and influential hip-hop is.
 Not just as a means of communicating ideas and politics, but a method for disseminating information in a way that'll keep students interested.

 My goal is to finish this PhD in Mathematics and use the language of music to teach.
-More people would be able to understand the physics of Albert Einstein if they simply heard it in a format that was accessible to them, and I am capable of making that happen.
+More people would be able to understand the physics of Big Al if they simply heard it in a format that was accessible to them, and I make that happen.

 I've been an advocate for underrepresented students in academia for over 10 years, and hip-hop in particular is found throughout all sorts of underrepresented communities.
 I'm here to inspire a leading generation of research scientists, no matter their background and while economic inequality put me on a path that was most arduous, I'm here to alleviate that burden for others, because there are creative and innovative minds out there, like you reading this webpage!